Verulam School for GCSEs and A-levels, Royal Agricultural College for undergrad and then University of Edinburgh for PhD

 I obtained a first class honours degree in Equine Management from the Royal Agricultural College.
 I greatly enjoyed my time studying for my undergrad degree, and I found studying genetics really fascinating and I decided to pursue a second career working in this field.

 In 2011, I began a four year PhD entitled ‘Managing genomic diversity in the course of selection’ at the Roslin Institute which is part of the University of Edinburgh.

 I am currently working as a post-doctoral research fellow examining the genetics of depression in humans.
 This is a three year position within a project known as Stratifying Resilience and Depression Longitudinally (STRADL) which is funded by the Wellcome Trust.

-I analyse genetic data using a variety of methods and try to find specific positions on the genome that influence whether someone develops depression
+I examine genetic data try to find regions of the genome that influence whether someone develops depression

 Checking and responding to emails.
 Research.
 Writing papers and grant proposals.
 Preparing and presenting talks.
 Going to meetings.
 Helping others with their research.

 I plan to use the money to encourage a wider range of school kids to consider a career in science.
 There are a wide range of skills that are important within the sciences, including creative thinking, communication and writing.
 I will speak to a number of different people working in different areas in science (including journalists, technicians, public relations experts and coordinators) and produce a pack that provides more of the non-typical scientific careers to distribute to schools.